All advice we have about starting a team or comments from coaches regarding organization or structure can be found here.

 Once you have successfully registered, you will receive a confirmation email and your school will appear on your regional tournament page under registered teams.
 If this does not occur, please double check that the form submitted and your internet didn’t time out or block it from going through, especially if you are on a school computer.

 You should also register early to ensure your region gets as many medals, trophies, and bids to States as they deserve.
 If you wait until a few weeks before your tournament to register or add JV teams, we cannot add any additional medals or trophies since these have to be ordered well ahead of time.
-Some tournaments also have maximum capacities, and once these numbers are reached, registration for those tournaments closes and you will have to select a different location.
+Some tournaments also have maximum capacities, and once these numbers are reached, registration for those tournaments closes.

 Ask other teachers to nominate students, then send them a letter starting with “Congratulations, you’ve been nominated by ____ for the Science Olympiad Team”